 We have made significant progress so far.
 In May 2018 a candidate list of OWB were selected by the Council’s Regional Planning Committee for further assessment.
 Here is the list of candidate OWB and associated reports.

-We ask for comments on the outstanding water body plan change and the candidate list of outstanding water bodies using this feedback form.
+We asked for comments on the outstanding water body plan change and the candidate list of outstanding water bodies.